- Academic Affairs

 - Operations and Planning

 UMB Volunteers Set Sail

-The health of the water and its importance to our ecosystem and our city, both historically and now, has been a component of the Living Classrooms Foundation’s direction.
-But the organization’s driving force is meeting the needs of the Baltimore community with their creative programs.
+The health of the water and its importance to our ecosystem and our city, historically and now, has been a component of the Living Classrooms Foundation’s direction.
+But the organization’s driving force is meeting the needs of the Baltimore community with its creative programs.

-For more on their many programs, visit livingclassrooms.org.
+For more on its many programs, visit livingclassrooms.org.

 There are many ways you can support the work of Living Classrooms:

 - Become involved in their educational programs.